MileHacker Logo

 Resources for Travelers

-Awareness regarding various dietary requirements is growing, though not universally understood.
-Clear communication is your best approach.
+Awareness regarding various dietary needs is growing, even though not universally understood.
+Clear communication is your optimal approach.

 • Translation Apps: Have a good translation app ready to clearly convey your dietary requirements to restaurant staff.